Turupawn/PrivacyDAppDemo/README.md

 npm start
 ```

 Open a new terminal and launch the webapp.
-Also filling the `.env` file based on `.env.example`, the run the following.
+Now fill the `.env` file based on `.env.example` on the `webapp/`, the run the following.

 ```bash
 cd webapp